 Track your sleep

 Apple doesn't offer its own built-in sleep tracking mode, which means it can't quite match Fitbit, Garmin and others for offering the complete fitness tracking experience straight out of the box.
-Thankfully, there are a bunch of apps that can bring the feature to the Watch.
+But thankfully, there are a bunch of apps that can bring the feature to the Watch.
 We've picked out the best sleep tracker apps for the Apple Watch so you don't have to go hunting for them on the App Store.

 Discreetly view the time